Sexual Misconduct and Complaint Resolution Policy

 Students can access the CUC’s Student Health and Counseling Services, and the Counseling Services also hosts a support group for survivors of sexual assault.
 If you are accessing community and non-institutional services, payment for these services may be covered by your health insurance plan; please check your coverage.
 If you have elected coverage under the Claremont College’s Student Health Insurance Plan (“SHIP”), payment for these services may also be covered under this insurance plan.
 SHIP documentation is available at: Student Health Services.

 3. What, if anything, will my parents be told?

 The College’s primary relationship is to you, the student, and not to your parent/guardian.
 College officials will only speak with your parents/guardians at your request or when there is a significant threat to your health or safety.

 4. Do I have to name the alleged perpetrator?

 Yes, if you want the College to pursue its Investigation and Resolution Processes as outlined in the College’s Policy on Discrimination, Harassment, Sexual Misconduct and Retaliation.
 No, if you choose to respond informally and do not file a formal complaint.
 You should consult the confidentiality provisions set forth in the policy in Section 12 of the Policy.
-Claimants should be aware that not identifying the alleged perpetrator may limit the College’s ability to respond comprehensively.
+Reporting Parties should be aware that not identifying the alleged perpetrator may limit the College’s ability to respond comprehensively.

 5. Will the alleged perpetrator know my identity?